Generating Solutions of Einstein's Equation

 * Idea: If one reduces the theory to a 2D one using two hypersurface-orthogonal, commuting Killing vectors (e.g., stationary axisymmetric solutions), one gets an infinite-dimensional group (the Geroch group) and an infinite number of conserved currents; The theory is integrable.

-* Geroch group: A Kac-Moody group (isomorphic to the SL(2, R) affine Kac-Moody group), parametrized by two real functions (one curve in a 3D vector space), one from the 2 Killing vectors, the other from conformal invariance (this is where 2D comes into play); It is conjectured to be transitive on this space of solutions.
+* Geroch group: An infinite-dimensional transitive group of symmetries of cylindrically symmetric gravitational waves, which acts by non-canonical transformations on the phase space of these waves; It is a Kac-Moody group (isomorphic to the SL(2, \(\mathbb R\)) affine Kac-Moody group) parametrized by two real functions (one curve in a 3D vector space), one from the 2 Killing vectors, the other from conformal invariance (this is where 2D comes into play).

 * Alternative frameworks: Use the Belinskii and Zakharov soliton and monodromy transformations.